Another project by Roy Shearer of Zero Waste

 Two pieces of reclaimed wood at least 25mm thick.
 Here I used some small pallets.
 Ensure the timber is rot free.
 Trim the boards square and to the dimensions required and sand to a smooth finish.
 If the board is constructed out of many pieces joined together, as in the example, ensure all joints are well secured as the board will be subjected to bending and shear forces.

 Drill four holes and attach the hardware as described in the layout image.
-I can not emphasise enough how great Forstner bits are for this job!
+I can not emphasize enough how great Forstner bits are for this job!

 Step 2: Get the bottles